eritbh/yuuko/README.md

 Yuuko's goal is to provide a solid base for Discord bots of all types and sizes, featuring easy support for modular project structures, multiple levels of configuration hooks, and first-class Typescript compatibility in a lightweight package with no extra dependencies.
 [Read the usage guide][usage] or [check the full API reference][docs].

+> **Note**: Due to slow Eris development and low maintainer responsiveness, Yuuko is currently considered in maintenance mode.
+It will continue to be updated to work with new versions of Eris, but it will probably not get any significant feature updates - including support for slash commands.
+The author of this project doesn't recommended the use of Eris-based frameworks, including Yuuko, for new projects at this time.

 ## Installation

 Yuuko expects Eris to be installed as a peer dependency, which allows you to use any forward-compatible Eris version without having to update Yuuko first.
 Using npm, you can install both at once with this command: